tableau/hyper-db/website/docs/sql/external/formats.md

     COLUMNS => DESCRIPTOR(name text, price int));
 ```

-Depending on the format, various format-specific options are available, which alter the way
+Depending on the format, various format-specific options are available, which alter the way in which the external format will be processed.
-in which the external format will be processed.
+The available options are described in detail below.

-Format-specific options are described in detail in the section of the respective format below.
+## Common Format Options

 The following options are available for all or multiple external formats:

 `FORMAT => 'format_name'`